Give your simulator superpowers

 You can learn more about the available marker in my article How to use the #available attribute in Swift.

-The benefit of using this refactor option is that it allows you to progressively adapt to the new structured concurrency changes without having to convert your complete project at once.
-Building in-between is valuable so that you know that your code changes work as expected.
+The benefit of using this refactor option is that it allows you to progressively adapt to the new structured concurrency changes without converting your complete project at once.
+Building in-between is valuable so you know that your code changes work as expected.
 Implementations that make use of the old method will get a warning as follows:

 Deprecating old implementations allows progressively updating an existing project.

-You can progressively change your implementations throughout your project and use the provided fix button in Xcode to automatically convert your code to make use of the new implementation.
+You can progressively change your implementations throughout your project and use the provided fix button in Xcode to automatically convert your code to use the new implementation.

 Add Async Wrapper